longndt/unity-2d-course/diagrams/readme.md

 This directory contains visual diagrams and flowcharts that illustrate key concepts in Unity game development.
 These diagrams help visualize complex relationships, workflows, and architectural patterns specific to game development.

+**Note**: All diagrams use **Mermaid** format for clear, interactive visualizations.
+Mermaid diagrams are supported by most Markdown viewers including GitHub, GitLab, VS Code, and many documentation tools.

 ## 📚 Available Diagrams

 ### **[game_loop.md](./game_loop.md)**